ms-iot/iot-azure-dps-client/README.md

 ##########################################################################

-## Setting up remote PowerShell connection,
+## Setting up remote PowerShell connection
 	Start the PowerShell by running as administrator in your development machine.
 	$ip = "<Ip Address>"
 	$password = "<administrator password>"